-- 2.11.1 Shortly after the election, the Standards Commission will send each election agent an Election Expenses Statement and Statutory Declaration form [Section 36(1) & (2)].
-On this form, the election agent must disclose details of all expenses incurred and payments made by, or on behalf of, the agent on property, goods or services used by the candidate during the election period.
-The completed form must be received by the Standards Commission within 56 days after polling day (i.e., 19 July 2019). - 2.11.2 The following must be included in the Election Expenses Statement: - details of all expenses incurred and payments made by the election agent and his/her authorised persons, including supplies of property, goods or services free or below cost which were used during the election period [Section 36(1)(a)]; - details of authorised persons (which may include the candidate; a director of elections or the party's national agent) including the amount each authorised person was authorised to spend and the amounts actually spent by them; - details of the amount of the candidate's spending limit which was assigned by the candidate to his/her political party [Section 36(1)(c)].
-As stated at paragraph 2.4.3 a copy of the written agreement between the candidate and the political party must be furnished by the election agent with his/her Election Expenses Statement; - details of any disputed claims for payment [Section 36(1)(d)]; - information concerning late claims for payment (i.e., claims received more than 45 days after polling day) [Section 36(1)(d)];

-- details of expenses incurred on goods, property or services used during the election period where the costs of the goods, property or services were met out of public funds. - 2.11.3 A record of minor expenses may also be required to be furnished to the Standards Commission in order to deal with any questions which may arise as to why expenses in respect of particular items used during the election period are not shown as an election expense on the Election Expenses Statement.
-Minor expenses will not be included in the calculation of the total election expenses incurred (see 2.8.1 for a definition of "minor expenses"). - 2.11.4 Invoices, receipts or vouchers for every payment of election expenses exceeding €126.97 must be included with the Election Expenses Statement [Section 31(9)].
-The Standards Commission also reserves the right to request any invoice, receipt or voucher for an item of expenditure valued at less than €126.97 appearing in an Election Expenses Statement or a record of minor expenses. - 2.11.5 Minor omissions or errors found by the Standards Commission in an Election Expenses Statement will be notified to the election agent.
-If requested to amend his/her Election Expenses Statement, the election agent must do so within 14 days [Section 4(2)]. - 2.11.6 The Standards Commission can request additional information from an election agent in relation to his/her Election Expenses Statement.
-Where such additional information is requested, it must be provided in a form determined by the Standards Commission and may have to be accompanied by a Statutory Declaration [Section 36(2A)]. - 2.11.7 The Election Expenses Statement and Statutory Declaration forms will be laid by the Standards Commission before both Houses of the Oireachtas [Section 37(1)] and will be made available to the public for inspection and copying [Section 73].
-Summary details of the expenditure incurred will also be included in a report to the Chairman of Dáil Éireann [Section 4(1)] and will be published on the website of the Standards Commission.
+- 2.11.2 The following must be included in the election expenses statement: - details of all expenses incurred and payments made by the election agent and his/her authorised persons, including supplies of property, goods or services free or below cost which were used during the election period [Section 36(1)(a)]; - details of authorised persons (which may include the candidate; a director of elections or the party's national agent) including the amount each authorised person was authorised to spend and the amounts actually spent; - confirmation of the portion of the candidate's spending limit assigned by the candidate to his/her political party [Section 36(1)(c)].
+As stated at paragraph 2.4.3, a copy of the written agreement between the candidate and the political party must be furnished by the election agent with his/her election expenses statement; - details of any disputed claims for payment [Section 36(1)(d)]; - information concerning late claims for payment (i.e., claims received more than 45 days after polling day) [Section 36(1)(d)]; - details of expenses incurred on goods, property or services used during the election period where the costs were met out of public funds. - 2.11.3 A record of minor expenses (not exceeding €126.97 in any one payment) may also be required by the Standards Commission in order to deal with any questions which may arise as to why expenses in respect of particular items used during the election period are not shown as an election expense on the election expenses statement.
+Minor expenses will not be included in the calculation of the total election expenses incurred (see paragraph 2.8.1 for a definition of "minor expenses"). - 2.11.4 Invoices, receipts or vouchers for every payment of election expenses exceeding €126.97 must be included with the election expenses statement [Section 31(9)].
+The Standards Commission also reserves the right to request any invoice, receipt or voucher for an item of expenditure valued at less than €126.97 appearing in an election expenses statement or a record of minor expenses. - 2.11.5 Minor omissions or errors found by the Standards Commission in an election expenses statement will be notified to the election agent.
+If requested to amend his/her election expenses statement, the election agent must do so within 14 days [Section 4(2)]. - 2.11.6 The Standards Commission may request additional information from an election agent in relation to his/her election expenses statement.
+Where such additional information is requested, it must be provided in a form determined by the Standards Commission and may have to be accompanied by a statutory declaration [Section 36(2A)]. - 2.11.7 After returns are submitted and verified, the election expenses statements and statutory declarations will be laid by the Standards Commission before both Houses of the Oireachtas [Section 37(1)] and made available to the public for inspection and copying [Section 73].
+Summary details of the expenditure incurred are also included in a report to the Chairman of Dáil Éireann [Section 4(1)], laid before each House of the Oireachtas [Section 4(5)] and published on the website of the Standards Commission.

-2.12 Offences and penalties applicable to election agents at the election
+2.12 Offences and penalties applicable to election agents

-2.12.1 If found guilty of an offence under the Act the Election Agent may be liable on summary conviction to a fine or on conviction by indictment to a fine or imprisonment.
+2.12.1 If found guilty of an offence under the Act, the Election Agent may be liable, on summary conviction to a fine, or, on conviction by indictment, to a fine or imprisonment.